 The seeding system is not skewed by poor performances which are not typical of the driver as the worst 30% of his/her performances are discarded.

 By using only a competitor’s last three events, the system is capable of reacting quickly to cases where, for example, a competitor upgrades his/her car and suddenly becomes much quicker.

 It is not necessary for a driver to be a finisher in order to get an Event Performance Index.
-So long as he completed six competitive stages throughout the event, an EPI will be calculated.
-Seeding is based on ability to drive fast, not on ability to nurse slow machinery through to the finish.
+As long as they completed six competitive stages throughout the event, an EPI will be calculated.
+Seeding is based on ability to drive fast not on ability to nurse slow machinery through to the finish.